The PostConf GUI makes it easy to train Spamassassin's Bayes DB with

 * Never feed an entire folder to sa-learn.
 Though this contradicts

-common opinion, Bayes pattern recognition actually works much better in
+common practice Bayes pattern recognition actually works better with fewer

 * Manually review the entire header AND body of every message submitted